xenri-cell/xavier-enriquez/README.md

 Ciphers - deciphers or encrypts messages

-Lyrics – Filters through a playlist of songs and offers a variety of modifications to the playlist, such as most repeated  artist and fixing grammar
+Lyrics-Search-Engine – Filters through a playlist of songs and offers a variety of modifications to the playlist, such as the most repeated  artist and fixing grammar

+Custom-HashMap - Fully custom template featuring separate chaining, dynamic resizing, deep copying, and manual memory management.

+Campus-Map-Routing - A C++ web server that loads UIC campus map data, builds a graph of walkable paths, and computes shortest routes between buildings using Dijkstra's algorithm.

 More coming soon…